Suyalvivek/Generative-AI/gen-ai/react-agent/README.md

 This folder contains the source code for the `react-agent` module.

+> **Note:** The term "react-agent" here stands for **Reasoning + Act** agent.
+This module is focused on agent-based logic for reasoning and action workflows.

 ## Overview

-The `react-agent` module is designed to provide agent-based functionality for React applications.
+The `react-agent` module is designed to provide agent-based functionality for Reasoning + Act workflows.
 It includes the main agent logic and entry point for integration with other parts of the project.

 ## File Structure